 |Kenneth L. Zachem (R)||11/19/2013 - 11/19/2019|

-The Board of Finance meets on the 3rd Monday of each month at 7:00 p.m. in the Preston Town Hall upstairs conference room.
+The Board of Finance meets on the 2nd Tuesday of each month at 7:00 p.m. (with the exception for holiday's) in the Preston Town Hall upstairs conference room.